 Visiting The Eiffel Tower

-Continue down the steps and into the Champs de Mars Parc (a great French Revolution name, eh?)
+Continue down the steps, through the crowds, and into the Champs de Mars Parc (a great French Revolution name, eh?)

 Avoiding scams at the Eiffel Tower

 However, as with all major tourist attractions through the world, the Eiffel Tower is a hotspot for low-level crime.
 This should not in any way deter you from visiting.
 I never felt even remotely unsafe in any real way.
 The French Police are EVERYWHERE.

-The petty theft scheme of the moment is always changing, but while we were there, these were the scams that we saw:
+The petty theft scheme of the moment is always changing, but while we were there, in late October, 2018, these were the scams that we saw personally: